引越しで選挙権が制限されない未来へ!訴訟 Toward a Future Where We Can Move — and Still Vote in National Elections! Lawsuit

 The right to vote in national elections is an important right guaranteed by the Constitution.

-It is clear from points ② and ③ below that restrictions on the exercise of the right to vote such as this cannot be said to be based on unavoidable reasons.
+It is clear from points ② and ③ below that the restrictions on the exercise of voting rights in this case cannot be said to be based on unavoidable circumstances.

 My first move was within Tokyo.